Georgia International Horse Park: Celebrate Freedom Atlanta 2007

 On September 1, 2007, the park played host to the Celebrate Freedom 2007 concert, including evangelist Luis Palau.
 Among the sponsors were Ford Motor Company, Bugaboo Creek Steak House, and WFSH-FM in Atlanta.
 The event was televised by the Gospel Music Channel.
 Included were kid activities which also featured the VeggieTales, including The Pirates Who Don't Do Anything: A VeggieTales Movie.

 Celebrate Freedom Atlanta 2008

 On August 30, 2008, the park hosted the Celebrate Freedom 2008 concert.
 Training involved for field ministers took place on the evening of August 27, 2008 at the First Baptist Church, located 2 miles (3 km) south of the park.

 Sporting Events

 The Georgia International Horse Park is not only the home of many equine events throughout the year, but hosts a number of outdoor sporting events.
 The Georgia International Horse Park's trail system offers scenic trails for mountain bike races, trail races and obstacle course races.
-The Horse Park has hosted Spartan Race, Ragnar Trail Atlanta, BattleFrog, Rugged Maniac and Down and Dirty Obstacle Course Race over the years.
+The Horse Park has hosted Spartan Race, Ragnar Trail Atlanta, BattleFrog, Rugged Maniac, Muddy Princess, Green Goblin, and Down and Dirty Obstacle Course Race over the years.